 The BC Energy Step Code will help reduce greenhouse gas emissions and increase the energy performance and comfort of new buildings in Penticton.

-As of March 15, 2019, Step One of the Step Code applies to all Part 9 residential buildings, such as the following:
+As of January 1, 2021 Step Three of the Step Code applies to all Part 9 residential buildings, such as the following:

 - Single Detached Houses;

 - accessory suites (when part of new construction).

 Visit the BC Energy Step Code website for more information on each of the Step requirements.

 The following documents are required as part of all new building permit applications for Step Code projects: